Kensington Oval, Adelaide: SANFL returns to Kensington Oval (1945)

+any suburban ground in Victoria or Western Australia by Haydn Bunton Sr. The first senior football game for 47 years was played on 12 May 1945 when Kensington Oval was declared re-opened by the Governor Sir Willoughby Norrie, who bounced the ball before the start of the Norwood-Port game.
+His, Excellency passed through an avenue of honor formed by children from Burnside and Marryatville Schools.

+From the 1946 Season various fixtures involving all clubs played at Kensington until the 1963 season.
+The last game being Glenelg Football Club vs North Adelaide Football Club in Round 19 on 31 August 1963.

+The highest SAFA Score at Kensington was achieved by South Adelaide Football Club who scored 25 goals and 31 Behinds (181 Points) defeating West Torrens Football Club who scored a single Behind (1 point) in Round 4 of the 1897 SAFA season.

 Olympic Sports Field

 From 1963, the ground was converted into an athletics stadium, featuring a rubber-bitumen track.
 In 1975, the track was upgraded to tartan track.

 As Olympic Sports Field, the ground was home to Athletics South Australia's interclub athletics competition from October to March and the South Australian Championships.
 A number of Australian Championships; in 1967, 1968, 1970, 1974, 1975, 1981, 1986 and 1992, were also held at the venue.

 The ground was also home to the Adelaide City soccer club and, in 1977, a game against Sydney Marconi saw a record crowd of 13,132.

 Redevelopment as Kensington Oval

 In the 1990s, a new home for South Australian athletics, Santos Stadium, was built and the oval was returned to a sports playing field, which is held in trust by the City of Burnside and is currently leased for specific hours of (school term) use by the nearby Pembroke School.
 The running track was removed in 1997 and the ground was redeveloped as a cricket ground.
 Its original name of Kensington Oval was revived and the ground now plays host to grade and women's cricket matches.